Regional Anatomy and Physiology G (7202.5)

 |Year||Location||Teaching period||Teaching start date||Delivery mode||Unit convener|

-Suggested Textbook: Tortora & Derrickson, Principles of Anatomy and Physiology, 2nd Asia-Pacific Edition, Wiley 2018 (E-Text).
+Suggested Textbook: Tortora & Derrickson, Principles of Anatomy and Physiology, 3rd Asia-Pacific Edition, Wiley.
+The printed textbook and e-text can be purchasedfrom the link below.

 Submission of assessment items